rcos/rcos-handbook/docs/overview/faq.md

 ## How often does RCOS meet?

 RCOS meets twice weekly for two hours on Tuesdays and Fridays, typically from 4 pm to 6 pm, where attendance is required.
 Other one-off workshops and events are held throughout the semester, where attendance is optional.
+These workshops will be inlcuded in the slide decks for each meeting and be posted to the meetings section on [The RCOS Website](https://new.rcos.io/meetings/)

 ## How much time is expected per week?